How to Buy A Military Surplus VehicleUpdated: June 14, 2023

-If you want to know how to buy a military surplus vehicle, the first thing you will need to do is to find the reputable sellers who are actually doing business in this area and avoid sources that may charge hidden fees, use “gotcha” tactics to up the final cost of the purchase, etc.
+If you want to know how to buy a military surplus vehicle, the first thing you will need to do is to find reputable sellers and avoid sources that may charge hidden fees, or use “gotcha” tactics to up the final cost of the purchase, etc.

-If you are new to buying a government surplus or military surplus vehicle, that’s a challenge that can seem quite daunting–at first.
-With a little information (see below) you can bid and buy military surplus trucks, cars, and other vehicles with confidence.
+If you are new to buying a government surplus or military surplus vehicle, that’s a challenge that can seem quite daunting.
+With a little information (see below), you can bid and buy military surplus trucks, cars, and other vehicles with confidence.

 Buying A Military Surplus Vehicle: Buyer Beware

-The first thing to know when buying surplus of ANY kind is that these are as-is transactions.
+The first thing to know when buying surplus of any kind: These are as-is transactions.
 You may not be able to return these purchases in many cases.
-In others there may be a very small window of opportunity to do so.
+In others, there may be a very small window of opportunity to do so.

 For best results, take a long, careful look at the terms of sales and service when buying surplus.
 You want to know exactly what the terms and conditions are.

-If you are specifically looking for military surplus, don’t forget that there are plenty of other vendors and government agencies selling vehicles–felony arrests can result in impounded vehicles and equipment.
+If you are specifically looking for military surplus, don’t forget that there are plenty of other vendors and government agencies selling vehicles.
+For example, felony arrests can result in impounded vehicles and equipment.

 If you’re reading this article, chances are good you don’t know who sells and who has a reputation for being reliable.
-The good news is that you can find some crucial information with some basic research.
+The good news: You can find some crucial information with some basic research.
 The key is knowing where to start looking.

 The Department of Defense has an entire office dedicated to surplus property of all kinds (not just vehicles, but definitely including them).

-The Defense Logistics Agency (DLA) is the home of a branch called “Disposition Services” which basically oversees the transfer of gear, cars, computers, office equipment, and more from the end-user at U.S. military bases all over the world to either a surplus sale, salvage, or other final destination.
+The Defense Logistics Agency is the home of a branch called “Disposition Services,” which oversees the transfer of gear, cars, computers, office equipment and more from the end-user at U.S. military bases all over the world to either a surplus sale, salvage, or other final destination.